María Méndez

-María Méndez Fernández (born 10 April 2001) is a Spanish professional footballer who plays as a centre back for Liga F club Levante UD, where she serves as fourth captain, and the Spain women's national team.
+María Méndez Fernández (born 10 April 2001) is a Spanish professional footballer who plays as a centre back for Liga F club Real Madrid and the Spain national team.

 Club career

-Oviedo Moderno/Real Oviedo: (2014–2019)
+Oviedo Moderno/Real Oviedo

 Méndez began playing for Oviedo Moderno's youth teams at 13, and eventually moved up to their B team.
 At 15, she made her debut for Oviedo's senior team, and for the 2016–17 season, she made the jump to the first team, which was relegated to the Segunda División in the previous season.
 Around this time, Méndez began to play as a midfielder, which she would continue to do before leaving for Deportivo de La Coruña.

 In the 2017–18 season, Méndez won Group 1 of the Segunda División with Oviedo.
 They advanced to promotion playoffs for the Primera División, but were knocked out 1–2 on aggregate by EdF Logroño.
 After Méndez won the 2018 FIFA U-17 Women's World Cup with Spain, she was honored at the Estadio Carlos Tartiere, and Oviedo released a statement hailing her as a "club legend."

 While at Oviedo, Méndez was given the nickname "Pecas," meaning "freckles" in Spanish.
 Later on in her time at Oviedo, Méndez became one of the club's captains.

-Deportivo la Coruña: (2019–2020)
+Deportivo la Coruña

 On 17 June, 2019, Méndez joined newly-promoted Deportivo de La Coruña with a one-year deal upon the expiration of her contract with Oviedo.
 In her first season playing in the Spanish top flight, she made 20 league appearances and scored 4 goals as the club finished in 6th place.

-Levante UD: (2020– )
+Levante UD

 On 24 June, 2020, Méndez joined Levante UD on a three-year deal.
 In her first season at Levante, Méndez played all but two of Levante's league matches as they finished third in the Primera División, qualifying for the UEFA Women's Champions League for the first time in 12 years.
 She also played in each match of Levante's runner-up 2020–21 Copa de la Reina campaign.
 In the quarterfinals of the tournament, Méndez scored both goals in a 2–1 win against UDG Tenerife to send Levante through to the semifinals.
 After beating Atlético Madrid in extra time, Méndez played the first Copa de la Reina final of her career as Levante lost 4–2 to FC Barcelona.

 Ahead of the 2021–22 season, Méndez was given the role of Levante's fourth captain.
 She made her debut in the UEFA Women's Champions League with a win against Celtic in the first qualifying round, and Levante advanced to the final round after defeating Rosenborg BK.
 Levante faced Olympique Lyonnais in the final round of qualifying and lost 4–2 on aggregate, ending their Champions League season.